Welcome to PR Case Studies. Let's get started.

 Third, take advantage of what this class offers you.
 At this point in your academic career, you may be wondering whether you are ready for the working world.
 This class is designed to provide you with transportable skills -- time management, project management, analysis, presentation and writing -- to help you prepare to launch a career in whatever field you choose.

-We will cover all of this during class on Monday.
+We will cover all of this during our first class on Monday.
 And here's our first chance to engage:

 In the comments block below, briefly introduce yourself to the class.